MikeyVK/S1mpleTraderV2/docs/system/251016 voor update strippen v2/V3_COMPLETE_SYSTEM_DESIGN.md

     """
     Fast, operational ledger.

-    "The Dumb Ledger" - only current state, no history.
+    V3 Philosophy: "The Dumb Ledger" - only current state, no history.
     History and causal data lives in StrategyJournal.
     """